-- The evaluation agency must obtain the individual's informed consent prior to the evaluation (see AHCCCS Section 320-U-7, Application for Voluntary Evaluation) and provide evaluation at a scheduled time and place within five days of the notice that the person will voluntarily receive an evaluation; and - For inpatient evaluations, the evaluation agency must complete evaluations in less than seventy-two hours of receiving notice that the person will voluntarily receive an evaluation.

-If a provider conducts a voluntary evaluation service as described in this section, the comprehensive clinical record must include:
+Any Care1st contracted behavioral health provider that receives an application for voluntary evaluation must immediately refer the member to the facility responsible for voluntary evaluations in the region/area where the member is located.
+The evaluation agency must obtain the member's informed consent prior to the evaluation (see AMPM Policy 320-U, Exhibit 320-U-7) and provide evaluation at a scheduled time and place within five days of the notice that the member will voluntarily receive an evaluation.
+For inpatient evaluations, the evaluation agency must complete evaluations in less than seventy-two hours of receiving notice that the person will voluntarily receive an evaluation; and if a behavioral health provider conducts a voluntary evaluation service as described in this section, the comprehensive clinical record must include:

-- A copy of the application for voluntary evaluation, use AHCCCS AMPM Section 320-U-7 Application for Voluntary Evaluation; - A completed informed consent form; and - A written statement of the person's present medical condition.
+- A copy of the application for voluntary evaluation, AMPM Policy 320-U, Exhibit 320-U-7 A completed informed consent form (see AMPM Policy 320-Q) and - A written statement of the member's present medical condition.

 Court-Ordered Treatment Following Civil Proceedings Under A.R.S.
-Title 36

-Based on the court-ordered evaluation, the evaluating agency may petition for court-ordered treatment.
+Title 36 Based on the court-ordered evaluation, the evaluating agency may petition for court-ordered treatment.
 The behavioral health provider must follow these procedures:

-- Upon determination that an individual is DTS, DTO, GD, or PAD, and if no alternatives to court-ordered treatment exist, the medical director of the agency that provided the court-ordered evaluation must file a petition for court-ordered treatment (see AMPM Policy 320-U, Exhibit 320-U-4) - Any behavioral health provider filing a petition for court-ordered treatment must do so in consultation with the person's clinical team prior to filing the petition; - The petition must be accompanied by the affidavits of the two physicians who conducted the examinations during the evaluation period and by the affidavit of the applicant for the evaluation (see AMPM Policy 320-U, Exhibit 320-U-5);

-- A copy of the petition, in cases of grave disability, must be mailed to the public fiduciary in the county of the patient's residence, or the county in which the person was found before evaluation, and to any person nominated as guardian or conservator; and - A copy of all petitions must be mailed to the superintendent of the Arizona State Hospital.
+- Upon determination that an individual is DTS, DTO, GD, or PAD, and if no alternatives to court-ordered treatment exist, the medical director of the agency that provided the court-ordered evaluation must file a petition for court-ordered treatment (see AMPM Policy 320-U, Exhibit 320-U-4) - Any behavioral health provider filing a petition for court-ordered treatment must do so in consultation with the person's clinical team prior to filing the petition; - The petition must be accompanied by the affidavits of the two physicians who conducted the examinations during the evaluation period and by the affidavit of the applicant for the evaluation (see AMPM Policy 320-U, Exhibit 320-U-5); - A copy of the petition, in cases of grave disability, must be mailed to the public fiduciary in the county of the patient's residence, or the county in which the person was found before evaluation, and to any person nominated as guardian or conservator; and - A copy of all petitions must be mailed to the superintendent of the Arizona State Hospital.